 We may issue rights to our stockholders to purchase shares of our common stock or preferred stock described in this prospectus.
 We may offer rights separately or together with one or more additional rights, preferred stock, common stock, warrants or any combination of those securities in the form of units, as described in the applicable prospectus supplement.
 Each series of rights will be issued under a separate rights agreement to be entered into between us and a bank or trust company, as rights agent.
 The rights agent for any rights we offer will be set forth in the applicable prospectus supplement.
 The rights agent will act solely as our agent in connection with the certificates relating to the rights of the series of certificates and will not assume any obligation or relationship of agency or trust for or with any holders of rights certificates or beneficial owners of rights.
 The following description sets forth certain general terms and provisions of the rights to which any prospectus supplement may relate.
-The particular terms of the rights, rights agreement or rights certificates described in the applicable prospectus supplement.
+The particular terms of the rights to which any prospectus supplement may relate and the extent, if any, to which the general provisions may apply to the rights so offered will be described in the applicable prospectus supplement.
 To the extent that any particular terms of the rights, rights agreement or rights certificates described in a prospectus supplement differ from any of the terms described below, then the terms described below will be deemed to have been superseded by that prospectus supplement.
 We encourage you to read the applicable rights agreement and rights certificate for additional information before you decide whether to purchase any of our rights.